Curves of maximal moduli on K3 surfaces: Introduction

 The second key ingredient in proving the above theorem is the logarithmic Bogomolov--Miyaoka--Yau inequality, which allows us, using local analysis of Orevkov--Zaidenberg which we expand on in Section \ref{sec:maxmod}, to control the singularities of rational curves in $X$ as their self-intersection increases.
 In particular, we show first in Proposition \ref{CTBK3PROPCUSPRC} that if for $C$ a rational curve on a K3 surface, then $C$ must have a locally reducible singularity (i.e., one with at least two branches).
 As it is not known whether such a rational curve always exists on a K3 surface, we also show in Proposition \ref{CTBK3PROPINTSC} that if $C_1, C_2$ are two rational curves so that $C_1C_2$ is large enough with respect to $C_1^2, C_2^2$, then they must meet in at least two distinct points (e.g., if $C^2\leq4690$ for all rational curves in the K3, then $C_1C_2> 1299546$ suffices).
 As a consequence, a partial normalisation of such a $C$ or of such a union $C_1\cup C_2$ may now be deformed in $\bcalM_1(X,\beta)$ to produce a genus one curve which necessarily deforms with maximal moduli.
 The argument then proceeds by induction on the genus.

-\begin{Remark} By results of Mukai, the general curve of genus $g$ is contained on a K3 surface if and only if $2\leq g\leq9$ or $g=11$.
-For a K3 surface $X$, our result above simply constructs infinitely many $g$-dimensional subvarieties of $\calM_g$ parametrising curves which admit a morphism to $X$ which is birational onto its image. \end{Remark}
+By results of Mukai, the general curve of genus $g$ is contained in a K3 surface if and only if $2\leq g\leq9$ or $g=11$.
+Our result above however says that for any fixed K3 surface $X$ and any $g\geq0$, there exist $g$-dimensional subvarieties of $\calM_g$ whose general member parametrises a curve which admits a morphism to $X$ birational onto its image.
+In the opposite direction, it is worth noting that it is expected yet not known that a very general K3 surface cannot be dominated by the product of two curves, which would imply that curves of constant moduli should not exist on most K3 surfaces.

-As far as applications are concerned, even though it seems that rational curves themselves do not provide much to work with, it turns out that the existence of one single genus 1 curve given by the above has numerous applications, so we begin by stating it as a separate corollary.
+As far as applications are concerned, although the existence of rational curves is satisfying to know, they do not provide much to work with.
+It turns out that the existence of one single genus 1 curve produced by Theorem \ref{thmA} has numerous applications, so we begin by stating it as a separate corollary.

 \begin{Corollaryx} A K3 surface in characteristic zero contains a non-isotrivial family of integral curves of geometric genus 1. \end{Corollaryx}

 It is well-known that any K3 surface contains a family of genus 1 curves, so what is new in the above is the variation in moduli.
 As an application, combined with a result of Voisin \cite[Theorem 11.1]{huybrechtsconstant} (where the existence of curves produced by the corollary is implicitly asked), the above immediately implies a conjecture of Huybrechts \cite[Conjecture 2.3]{huybrechtsconstant}.